 Time To Decide What Your Website Name Priorities Are

--- Try make it an easy to remember name and keep it as short as possible.
+Think about related words - you might want a .com like 'daviscarpenters' but 'daviscarpentry' might be a good option too if it's available and the first one isn't.
+Try make your new website name easy to remember and keep it as short as possible.
 This will not always be possible, but incorporate that good rule of thumb into your other considerations above.
 A relatively short and catchy website name might be a good plan-b if your initial web name searches are not proving fruitful.

--- You could also consider buying a 2nd hand website name but you would be well advised to get a website company to do an analysis of the domain name for you and see what the site was used for before and how google views that domain.
+You could also consider buying a 2nd hand website name but you would be well advised to get a website company to do an analysis of the domain name for you and see what the site was used for before and how Google views that domain.

-A 2nd hand website name that google marked as a spam site previously for example, would be very difficult or impossible for you to rank well for in the future, even though it might be a nice website name with the right keywords in it for your business.
+A 2nd hand website name that Google marked as a spam site previously for example, would be very difficult or impossible for you to rank well for in the future, even though it might be a nice website name with the right keywords in it for your business.

--- If you are going to target more than one country market you should consider getting the various domains that you will need e.g. .co.uk for UK and .ie for Ireland.
+If you are going to target more than one country market you should consider getting the various domains that you will need e.g. .co.uk for UK and .ie for Ireland.
 Google likes you to have the local country code domain name and will give you a better ranking - all other things being equal.

--- Your website name may not be 100% what you wanted but that doesn't mean it isn't going to be a huge success.
-When your website has a huge amount of visitors coming to it each day and you are on page 1 on google for a lot of the important searches in your industry, you won't be thinking of changing your website name.
+Your website name may not be 100% what you wanted but that doesn't mean it isn't going to be a huge success.
+When your website has a huge amount of visitors coming to it each day and you are on page 1 on Google for a lot of the important searches in your industry, you won't be thinking of changing your website name.

 You'll want to protect your new website name too because now you have built a whole business and brand around it.
 Lots of business owners have a website name that isn't exactly what they originally wanted but now they're 100% committed to it as a brand and their business has been built up around it.
-If you want to discuss your website plans and website name plans give us a call on 01-6216866 or email us at firstname.lastname@example.org .
+If you want to discuss your website plans and website name plans give us a call on 01 6216866 or email us at firstname.lastname@example.org .